How to Buy a House: First-Time Home Buyer Guide for OKC

 JMR Realty buyers agent Jimmy Hughes

 Closing day is where all involved parties gather and sign the final paperwork to finalize the transaction.
 The seller, buyer, mortgage representative and any other parties will attend.
-This is also the day you get your keys to your new home and when you pay all parties involved.
+This is also the day you get your keys to your new home and when all parties receive their compensation for services rendered.
 This could include your initial loan payment, closing costs, and any additional fees.

 Step 10: Schedule your move in date